 The purpose of gamification is building brand awareness and sales, essentially though the backdoor.
 In effect you’re encouraging your customers to interact with your product or service without them feeling ‘sold to’ or under pressure.
 Gamification encourages participation by being enjoyable.
 It motivates customers to engage with and, ultimately, purchase what you are selling.
 Gamification can be done in many ways, for instance, introducing goals, targets and rewards.

 Are there good examples of this?
 Many.
 The sites that have voucher codes are based around gamification; sites that allow you to earn points or likes or shares do the same.
 Most exercise apps now include a goals and targets feature, rewarding users for completing certain targets.
 Runkeeper, Strava and Zwift are just a few that include gamification – an easy way to encourage users to continue using the app.

 Zwift is especially interesting, as it has gone one step further and turned its app into what is essentially a VR game.
-According to our Graphic Designer Emma, who uses the app regularly, you can even talk to other people on the app while you complete your workout – which is motivating as well as engaging.
+You can even talk to other people on the app while you complete your workout – which is motivating as well as engaging.

 Drawing people in

 A good example of gamification used successfully is the McDonald’s ‘Monopoly’ promotion.
 It’s a much-anticipated event each year, which sees the chain use gamification to engage customers with ‘peelable’ game pieces included on its food and drinks boxes and cups.